The birth of the Kop

 1906 - Work was begun on what became the most famous football terrace in the world, shortly after our second League title win.
 The Kop started life as a tinder bank, with Liverpool Echo journalist Ernest Edwards being responsible for comparing it to the Spion Kop, site of a famous battle in the Boer War.
 The name stuck!

-1993 – Keeper Loris Karius was born in Biberach an der Riss.
+1993 – German keeper Loris Karius was born in Biberach an der Riss.
 He signed for £4.7m from 1.
 FSV Mainz 05 in July 2016, taking over the number one shirt.
 He has made 49 first-team appearances to date, keeping 22 clean sheets but making several high-profile errors, and has spent the past three seasons out on loan.

 1993 – Recent third-choice keeper Danny Ward was born in Wrexham.
 He signed from his hometown club for an initial £100,000 in January 2012, making three senior appearances as well as sitting on the first-team bench on 53 occasions before moving to Leicester City for £12.5m in July 2018.

 Mo on his way in

 2017 – Forward Mohamed Salah agreed to sign from Roma for an initial €42m.
-He has so far scored a stunning 125 goals in 203 games across his first four campaigns, helping us to claim the UEFA Champions League in Madrid last year, after Final disappointment the previous year in Kiev, as well as the verge of the League title.
+He has scored a stunning 125 goals in 203 games across his first four campaigns, helping us to claim the Premier League title, UEFA Champions League, FIFA Club World Cup and UEFA Super Cup.

 Bellers on his way